ricardomonge/academic-tutoring-instrument-validation/README.md

 ## 🔒 Data Provenance and Ethical Compliance

+The datasets in this repository were collected as part of a research project aimed at the Development and Psychometric Validation of the Academic Tutoring Perception Scale (ATPS) for higher education students in Chile.

-All participants provided informed consent to use their data for academic research purposes.
-The study was conducted under the ethical standards of the Universidad de Las Américas.
-All data are fully anonymized and made available for transparency and reproducibility.
+All participants were university students who voluntarily completed the instrument and provided informed consent for the use of their data for academic research purposes.
+Data collection adhered to institutional ethical guidelines for research involving human subjects.

+All data are fully anonymized and provided solely for academic transparency and replication.

 ---